 Crafts include jewelry, wood reclaimed products, handmade soaps, fiber arts, ornaments, jams and jellies, fabric gifts and much more.

-Raffle – Buy chances to win large items like a bicycle, flat screen TV and more.
+Raffle – Buy chances to win large items like a bicycle, handmade quilt, flat screen TV and more.
 Also church members contribute beautiful gift baskets of all kinds and local businesses contribute gift certificates and baskets.
 Each raffle ticket enters you into the drawing for any of the items.
 The drawing is held on Sunday and you do not need to be present to win.